NovaVolunteer/Practice_Application_DS/README.md

 ### Learning Outcomes:
 ## Part I
- - Understanding of field of data science at large and how to approach data driven approaches
+ - Understanding of data science lifecycle
+ - How to plan and execute data driven projects as a team
+ - How to gather and clean data using Python
  - The creation and utilization of data science pipelines
+ - Creation of simple web-based interactive data visualizations

 ### Tentative Schedule Part I:
 This is a tentative schedule and is subject to change.
 Please check here regularly for updates.